dbs-leipzig/gradoop/README.md

 ## Gradoop: Distributed Graph Analytics on Hadoop

-[Gradoop](http://www.gradoop.com) is an open source (GPLv3) research framework for scalable graph analytics.
-It offers a graph data model which extends the widespread [property graph model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) by the concept of logical subgraphs and further provides operators that can be applied on single graphIds and collections of graphIds.
+[Gradoop](http://www.gradoop.com) is an open source (GPLv3) research framework for scalable graph analytics built on top of [Apache Flink](http://flink.apache.org/) and [Apache HBase](http://hbase.apache.org/).
+It offers a graph data model which extends the widespread
+[property graph model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model)
+by the concept of logical graphs and further provides operators that can be applied on single logical graphs and collections of logical graphs.
 The combination of these operators allows the flexible, declarative definition of graph analytical workflows.
+Gradoop can be easily integrated in a workflows which already use Flink operators and Flink libraries (i.e. Gelly, ML and Table).

 ```java
 // load social network from hdfs